 Images of familiar, even mundane environs can carry great intimacy, revealing something true about an individual and affirming life as a deep and complex experience.

 In the first of a yearlong series of Library exhibits curated by students at the Kansas City Art Institute – evolving from a class taught by KCAI’s Michael Schonhoff – Casey Lee Holden and Nelson Pereira turn their cameras on their own surroundings.
 Holden, who came to KCAI from rural Oklahoma, captures the life of her family and its not-so-glamorous reality.
-Pereira photographs everyday life in his native El Salvador as a way of celebrating and preserving its culture despite the nation’s challenges.
+Similarly, Pereira photographs the life of his neighborhood in El Salvador as a way to memorialize the everyday exchanges between people and their environments.

 The exhibit is curated by Amy Hixson, who is pursuing a degree in painting and art history at KCAI.
 It is underwritten by Pam and Gary Gradinger and the Richard J. Stern Foundation for the Arts.

 Just a four-minute walk from Kansas City’s old First National Bank – now the home of the Central Library – some of the biggest names in American entertainment once made their way to a small photography studio and a man they trusted to cast them in just the right light.

 From 1915 to 1930, Orval Hixon photographed hundreds of rising stars of vaudeville, stage, and early film.
 More than two dozen of them would be immortalized on the Hollywood Walk of Fame.
 Their images, as captured by Hixon, are featured in the Library’s latest exhibit of his work in the gallery named for Hixon on the lower level of the Central Library.

 Co-presented by James R. and Joyce A. Finley, Charles David and Linda Hixon, and the Richard J. Stern Foundation for the Arts – Commerce Bank, Trustee.